Introduction to modelling in epidemiology

 Probabilistic programming#

-Probabilistic programming is a specialized approach to building and analyzing probabilistic models that offers several advantages for epidemiology and the study of infectious disease dynamics:
+Probabilistic programming is a specialised approach to building and analysing probabilistic models that offers several advantages for epidemiology and the study of infectious disease dynamics:

-• Hierarchical modelling: Many epidemiological models involve hierarchical structures, where data at multiple levels (e.g., individuals, households, communities) are analyzed simultaneously.
+• Hierarchical modelling: many epidemiological models involve hierarchical structures, where data at multiple levels (e.g., individuals, households, communities) are analysed simultaneously.
 Probabilistic programming makes it easier to specify and fit hierarchical models capturing such structure.

 Task 01

-Find a publication that applies Bayesian inference in the field of epidemiology, such as in spatial statistics or disease transmission modeling.
+Find a publication that applies Bayesian inference in the field of epidemiology, such as in spatial statistics or disease transmission modelling.

 • Identify which Bayesian methods (such as MCMC, VI, ABC, etc) and models were employed in the paper.

-• Determine the inference tools applied in the study, such as PPL usage, custom MCMC samplers, or specialized libraries.
+• Determine the inference tools applied in the study, such as PPL usage, custom MCMC samplers, or specialised libraries.

 • Do you think the modelling part of the study could be improved or extended in some way?